U.S. Cyber Command

 The Command unifies the direction of cyberspace operations, strengthens DoD cyberspace capabilities, and integrates and bolsters DoD's cyber expertise.
 USCYBERCOM improves DoD's capabilities to operate resilient, reliable information and communication networks, counter cyberspace threats, and assure access to cyberspace.
 USCYBERCOM is designing the cyber force structure, training requirements and certification standards that will enable the Services to build the cyber force required to execute our assigned missions.The command also works closely with interagency and international partners in executing these critical missions.

-USCYBERCOM is a sub-unified command subordinate to U. S. Strategic Command (USSTRATCOM).
-Service elements include: Army Cyber Command (ARCYBER); Air Forces Cyber (AFCYBER); Fleet Cyber Command (FLTCYBERCOM); and Marine Forces Cyber Command (MARFORCYBER).
+USCYBERCOM is a sub-unified combatant command subordinate to USSTRATCOM.
+Its service elements include Army Cyber Command (ARCYBER), Fleet Cyber Command (FLTCYBER), Air Force Cyber Command (AFCYBER) and Marine Forces Cyber Command (MARFORCYBER).
+Coast Guard Cyber Command (CGCYBER), although subordinate to the Department of Homeland Security, has a direct support relationship to USCYBERCOM.
 The Command is also standing up dedicated Cyber Mission Teams to accomplish the three elements of our mission.

 The eagle, our national symbol, is revered for the keen eyesight that allows it to pierce the darkness and remain vigilant.
 The two swords on the shield represent the dual nature of the command to defend the nation and, if necessary, engage our enemies in the cyber domain.
 The lightning bolt symbolizes the speed of operations in cyber, and the key illustrates the command's role to secure our nation's cyber domain.